Alpha-gal Syndrome

 Alpha-gal syndrome is a tick-associated disease which very rarely affects people following a tick bite.
 It is an allergic response, not an infection, and cannot be transmitted to other people.

-Alpha-gal syndrome occurs when a person becomes sensitised to a sugar called galactose-alpha-1, 3-galactose (alpha-gal), a molecule present in the saliva of several species of ticks but absent in humans.
-Following a tick bite, some individuals produce IgE antibodies to the molecule, and these antibodies may also react with meat products including beef, lamb or pork.
-This causes an allergic response, which usually starts with gastrointestinal symptoms 2 to 8 hours after consuming the meat product.
-The allergic response may progress to shock, swelling and other symptoms of anaphylaxis, due to activation of IgE antibodies which trigger a reaction called Mast Cell Activation Syndrome (MCAS).
+Alpha-gal syndrome occurs when a person becomes sensitised to a sugar called galactose-alpha-1, 3-galactose (alpha-gal), a molecule present in the saliva of several species of ticks.
+Alpha-gal also occurs in the tissues of most mammals except higher primates including humans.
+Following a tick bite, some individuals produce IgE antibodies to the molecule, and these antibodies may also react with meat including beef, lamb or pork, and associated meat products including dairy.
+This causes an allergic response, which usually starts with gastrointestinal symptoms 2 to 8 hours after consuming the product.
+The allergic response may progress to shock, swelling and other symptoms of anaphylaxis, an acute allergic reaction.
+Some medicines derived from animal products may also provoke the syndrome.

 The majority of cases of alpha-gal syndrome are caused by the Lone Star tick, Amblyomma americanum, which is confined to North America.
-Ticks such as Ixodes ricinus – the sheep or deer tick in Europe – can also be associated with alpha-gal syndrome, but the frequency in which this happens is considerably less than for the Lone Star tick.
-Alpha-gal syndrome is exceptionally rare in the UK.
+Ticks such as Ixodes ricinus – the sheep or deer tick in Europe – can also be associated with alpha-gal syndrome, but the frequency in which this happens seems to be less than for the Lone Star tick.
+Alpha-gal syndrome is very rare in the UK.

-The syndrome appears to be linked to human genetic factors, but diet and alcohol consumption have also been implicated.
-Usually, only one type of red meat (beef, lamb or pork) is involved, varying by person.
+Development of the syndrome appears to be linked to human genetic factors, but diet and alcohol consumption have also been implicated.

 Symptoms